Fine-Tuning Large Language Models using Azure Databricks and Microsoft Foundry

 %sh

-4. In a new cell, run the following code with the access information you copied at the beginning of this exercise to assign persistent environment variables for authentication when using Azure OpenAI resources:
+6. In a new cell, run the following code with the access information you copied at the beginning of this exercise to assign persistent environment variables for authentication when using Microsoft Foundry:

 import os

 Both training_set.jsonl and validation_set.jsonl are made of different conversation examples between user and assistant that will serve as data points for training and validating the fine-tuned model.
-Individual examples need to remain under the gpt-35-turbo model’s input token limit of 4096 tokens.
+While the datasets for this exercise are considered small, it is important to keep in mind when working with bigger datasets that the LLMs have a maximum context length in terms of tokens.
+Therefore, you can verify the token count of your datasets before training your model and revise them if necessary.

 1. In a new cell, run the following code to validate the token counts for each file: